osmosis-labs/mesh-security/docs/ibc/Validators.md

 In addition to the basic operations described above, there is another operations we would like to support.
-This protocol is designed to handle Tendermint key rotation, such that a validator address may be associated with multiple public keys over the course of it's existence.
+This protocol is designed to handle Tendermint key rotation, such that a validator address may be associated with multiple public keys over the course of its existence.

 This feature is not implemented in Cosmos SDK yet, but long-requested and the Mesh Security protocol should be future proof.
 (Note: we do not handle changing the `valoper` address as